numenta/NAB/README.md

     twitterADVec (R)
     random_cut_forest (AWS Kinesis Analytics)

 Instructions on how to run the each detector in their native environment can be found in the `nab/detectors/${name}` directory.
+The Python 2 HTM detectors are also provided within a docker image, available with `docker pull numenta/nab:py2.7`.

 ##### Run full NAB